Volcomix/virtual-background/README.md

 ### MediaPipe Meet Segmentation

 Meet segmentation model is only available as a [TensorFlow Lite](https://www.tensorflow.org/lite) model file.
 Few approaches are discussed in [this issue](https://github.com/tensorflow/tfjs/issues/4177) to convert and use it with TensorFlow.js but I decided to try implementing something closer to Google original approach described in [this post](https://ai.googleblog.com/2020/10/background-features-in-google-meet.html).
-Hence the demo relies on a small WebAssembly tool built on top of [TFLite](https://blog.tensorflow.org/2020/07/accelerating-tensorflow-lite-xnnpack-integration.html) along with [XNNPACK](https://github.com/google/XNNPACK) delegate.
+Hence the demo relies on a small WebAssembly tool built on top of [TFLite](https://blog.tensorflow.org/2020/07/accelerating-tensorflow-lite-xnnpack-integration.html) along with [XNNPACK](https://github.com/google/XNNPACK) delegate and [SIMD](https://github.com/WebAssembly/simd) support.

 **Note: [Meet segmentation model card](https://mediapipe.page.link/meet-mc) was initially released under [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0) license (read more [here](https://github.com/tensorflow/tfjs/issues/4177) and [here](https://github.com/google/mediapipe/issues/1460)) but seems to be switched to [Google Terms of Service](https://policies.google.com/terms?hl=en-US) since Jan 21, 2021.
 Not sure what it means for this demo.**